It will come as no surprise that we ate well across Alsace!

 Drinks @ Vins Fins D’Alsace

 In the heart of the Grand Rue area is covered outdoor seating with a bar area serving light snacks and local wines by the glass or bottle.
-I tried the sparkling rose and Eric had the Riesling.
+I tried the sparkling rose (refreshing) and Eric had the 2015 Riesling (very flinty, mineral, Lt pencil eraser. dry.).
 Better value to buy a bottle to share as the glass pours are small.
 Prices for take-away were also a few Euros cheaper.
 There is a 2€ deposit for the wine glasses that is refundable if you decide not to keep them as a souvenir (we turned ours back in).

 Dinner @ Caveau Saint-Pierre